fknittel/python-fdsend/Home.markdown

 #Known Bugs#

-No provision is made to support msg_accrights systems (nor I_SENDFD fd passing).
+- No provision is made to support msg_accrights systems (nor I_SENDFD fd passing).
+- No support for Python 3 yet.

 #Feedback#